dotnet/AspNetCore.Docs/aspnet/security/authorization/secure-data.rst

 Test the app and verify the "test@example.com" user can delete contacts created by other users.
 Verify that regular users can't edit or delete other users data.
 An easy way to test this is to tap on another users **Details** link and change the URL from /Contacts/Details/18 to /Contacts/Delete/18.

 The ``ContactRoleAuthorizationHandler`` allowed us to add an administrator that can delete user data without changing the UI code or the controller code.
-We were able to do this because we wrote the filters to OR evaluate; any filter that succeeds allows the requirement to be met.
+We were able to do this because we wrote the handlers to OR evaluate; any handler that succeeds allows the requirement to be met.
 This is typical for authorization handlers.

-You could write a filter that fails the requirements, even if the other filters succeed.
-For example, consider the following filter that fails if the contact address doesn't contain "1":
+You could write a handler that fails the requirements, even if the other handlers succeed.
+For example, consider the following handler that fails if the contact address doesn't contain "1":

 .. literalinclude::  secure-data/samples/final/Authorization/ContactNotOneAuthorizationHandler.cs
   :language: c#

-If you applied this filter to the **Details** link, addresses without a "1" would not display the **Details** link.
+If you applied this handler to the **Details** link, addresses without a "1" would not display the **Details** link.

 .. literalinclude:: secure-data/samples/final/Views/Contacts/Index2.cshtml
   :language: none